PHorg Logo

 Use of this Web site permits personal use web viewing only; no copying; arbitration; no warranty.

-This historical site is neither owned by, nor affiliated with, the The Palace Hotel.
+This private historical site is neither owned by, nor affiliated with, the The Palace Hotel.

 A mirror of this site is located on the Central Pacific Railroad Photographic History Museum.